-I love a wearable souvenir; to translate my travels into everyday life with a little globetrotter glam.
+I love wearable souvenirs.
+I also love to translate my travels into everyday life with a little globetrotter glam.
 The sarong is not just a beach accessory, but a traditional dress piece of many island and coastal cultures.
-In this post we share how to wear the summer staple and why it’s a must-pack for any traveller.
-By the end of this post you will wonder why you need anything else in your suitcase!
+In this post, we share how to wear a sarong and why it’s a must-pack for any traveller.
+By the end, you’ll wonder why you need anything else in your suitcase!

 History and geography

 The word sarong comes from the word sarung meaning sheath in the Malay/Indonesian language of Bahasa.
 The garment has a long history as ladies and men’s wear throughout Asia Pacific, East Africa, and the Arabian Peninsula.
 For now, we will focus on how to wear your sarong taking inspiration from Southeast Asia and the Pacific Islands.

 A typical Peranakan sarong is made of batik fabric and has two parts, a kepala (head) and badan (body).
 The kepala is a contrasting section of the sarong which usually features a different print, and is designed to be worn to the front of the body.
 It’s approximately a third of the total sarong and is located halfway along the length of the fabric.
 Some Peranakan sarongs are open pieces of rectangular fabric, and others are sewn into a tube.
 They are traditionally worn with a kebaya, beaded shoes and jewellery.
 This video demonstrates how to tie a tubular version with the help of a skinny belt.

 NOTE: The Peranakan style of wearing a sarong is the skinny jeans of Southeast Asia, and limits the length of your step.
 Therefore it is better for dressier, less active occasions.

 How to style a Longyi like you’re in Myanmar